Can cats eat dog food?

 Cats have a higher need for protein than dogs due to their metabolic requirements.
 Every cell in your cat’s body contains protein, which performs a number of functions including growth and repair of tissue, used as a source of energy and regulating metabolism.
 Proteins are the major components of hair, skin, tendons, ligaments, cartilage, and nails.
 Cats require approximately 23-26% of the protein in their diets compared to dogs who need between 18-22%.

 When protein is digested, amino acids are left.
 These are the building blocks of protein.

 They fall into three groups:

-Essential amino acids – These are amino acids which can not be synthesised by the body, and therefore the cat needs to obtain them from the food they eat.
+- Essential amino acids – These are amino acids which the body can not synthesise, which means the cat must obtain them from the food they eat.

-Nonessential amino acids – Amino acids which can be produced by the body.
+- Nonessential amino acids – Amino acids which the body can produce.